NLnetLabs/unbound/doc/unbound.conf.rst

     sent to the client instead of being withheld with SERVFAIL.
     A bogus message of any other type is still withheld, so a positive answer carrying an address the signer never published is not accepted.
-    Meant for a resolver that forwards to a malware or site-blocking service, which answers a blocked name with an NXDOMAIN that no signature backs.
+    Meant for a resolver that forwards to a malware or site-blocking DNS resolver, such as Quad9, which answers a blocked name with an NXDOMAIN that no signature backs.

     The reply is accepted only if it is bare: no authority section, no additional section, and every answer-section record already validated.